 Focused deterrence strategies (focus on high-rate offenders)

 The Drug Market Initiative (DMI) is a focused deterrence strategy that has been used three times in Seattle.
-The Seattle Police Department, in collaboration with the Seattle Neighborhood Group, launched an initial Drug Market Initiative along 23rd Avenue in the Fall of 2009 (see more from The Seattle Times and the Seattle Neighborhood Group).
+The Seattle Police Department, in collaboration with the Seattle Neighborhood Group, launched an initial Drug Market Initiative along 23rd Avenue in the Fall of 2009 (see more from The Seattle Post-Intelligencer and the Seattle Neighborhood Group).
 As part of the program, low-risk drug dealers in the area were told during a call-in meeting that they had the opportunity to avoid the criminal justice system and receive services and treatment if they gave up drug dealing.
 If they continued dealing, they would be arrested and prosecuted.

 A second Drug Market Initiative was conducted in Columbia City in early 2011 (see coverage from The Seattle Times), and a third was conducted in 2013 in the International District.
 DMI I had 32 participants, DMI II had five participants, and DMI III had two participants.
 While there was initially no evaluation component of the project, Seattle Neighborhood Group (SNG) is currently working with researchers from Arizona State University and Southern Illinois University on a post-project assessment.